 In her book Mindset: The New Psychology Of Success, Professor of Psychology at Stanford University Carol Dweck says, “Mindset change is not about picking up a few pointers here and there.
 It's about seeing things in a new way.
 When people adapt to a different mindset, they change from a judge-and-be-judged framework to a learn-and-help-learn framework.
 Their commitment is to growth, and growth takes plenty of time, effort, and mutual support”.

 For change to occur and be sustained, workers must be presented with an alternative way of working, an alternative set of skills that they can master with practice and then embed into their everyday workflows.
-The structured principles of HCD and design thinking lend themselves to demystifying innovation and turning it into a repeatable process.
+The structured principles of human centered design and design thinking lend themselves to demystifying innovation and turning it into a repeatable process.

 As a result, ExperiencePoint’s innovation capability-building system ensures that the essentials of HCD are acquired through applied learning.
 The system uses role-specific learning journeys to support the unique needs of leaders, practitioners, and contributors.
 It also facilitates team-based learning to establish a shared language amongst the shared culture.